Introduction to Digital Animation

 Introduction to Digital Media

 In this module you will study the historical developments of theories and concepts that have led to the widespread use of digital media today.
 In particular you will examine the relationships between analogue and digital media and how this impacts on the control and distribution of information.
-This module is assessed by an essay and an exam.

 This module introduces a range of critical concepts and approaches to digital aesthetics and creativity.
 You will study what constitutes a digital aesthetic, and develop understanding of the significance and distinct properties of digital aesthetics through analysis and discussion of contemporary creative practice such as internet art, photography, cinema, and games design.